General Maintenance

 What is the Fine for Not Having a Pool Fence in NSW?

-Under Schedule 1 of the NSW Swimming Pools Regulation 2018, several pool barrier offences carry a $550 penalty notice amount, including offences under sections 7(1), 12, 14, 15(1) and 16 of the Act.
-The same schedule lists $110 for section 17(1) warning notice offences and $220 for section 30B(1) registration information offences.
+Under Schedule 1 of the NSW Swimming Pools Regulation 2018, several swimming pool barrier offences carry a $550 penalty notice amount, including offences relating to non-compliant pool barriers under sections 7(1), 12, 14, 15(1), and 16 of the Swimming Pools Act 1992.

 Common reasons NSW pool fences fail inspection: